UIMSolutions/uim-base/errors/uim/errors/classes/errors/README.md

 # Package 📦 uim.errors.errors

-The UIM library has error and exception handling capabilities.
+The UIM library has error and error handling capabilities.
 Errors are caught, displayed or logged.
-Exceptions, however, are handled in the program flow.
+Errors, however, are handled in the program flow.

 Errors are managed via the configurable ErrorHandler class.
 The error handling of the application can be adjusted via the ErrorHandler.